pieterberg/Smartie-Sorter/documentation/design.md

 | Blue                  | `#07AEE9` |
 | White                 | `#FFFFFF` |

-More information about the arcade game buttons and how they control the sorting process is given in [sorting.md](https://github.com/pieterberg/Smartie-Sorter/blob/main/documentation/sorting.md).
+Information about the arcade game buttons and how they control the sorting process is given in [sorting.md](https://github.com/pieterberg/Smartie-Sorter/blob/main/documentation/sorting.md).

 ### 2.3.
 Smartie Colours